Herman Miller Embody Review (2026)

 Seat Depth

-Handles on both sides of the seat let you slide the seat pan forward or backward across a 3-inch range (15″ to 18″), locking in six positions.
-This is critical for thigh support: too short and your thighs hang unsupported, too long and the seat edge presses into the backs of your knees.
-Most users between 5’4″ and 6’0″ end up somewhere in the middle two positions.
+Handles on both sides of the seat slide the seat pan forward or backward across a 3-inch range (15″ to 18″), locking in six positions.
+Most users between 5’4″ and 6’0″ end up in the middle two positions.

 Armrests

 The arms adjust for height (4″ to 8.75″ above seat) and width (11.5″ to 21″ between pads).
 They do not adjust forward/backward or pivot.
 This is a notable limitation compared to the Aeron’s fully adjustable arms or the Steelcase Gesture’s 360-degree arms.
-The arm pads themselves are fixed and firm.
-If you need to position your arms precisely for keyboard/mouse use, the lack of depth and pivot adjustment may be frustrating.
+If you need to position your arms precisely for keyboard and mouse use, the lack of depth and pivot adjustment may be frustrating.

 Sitting Experience